-Tests by Nebraska Department of Roads
+Tests by Nebraska Department of Roads on Timber Piles

 In a research project sponsored by Nebraska Department of Roads, five timber bridge piles were repaired with PileMedic® jackets and tested.
 The results of this study entitled "Assessment and Evaluation of Timber Piles Used in Nebraska for Retrofit and Rating" were published in this interim report in 2014 and are available in pdf format here.
 A paper entitled Experimental-Evaluation-of-Repair-Options-for-Timber-Piles-TRB-Paper-2481-16.pdf was presented at a Transportation Research Board (TRB) Conference and is available here.